aabsharpasha/aabsharpasha/README.md

 ---

 ### 📈 The Mission
-I am currently transitioning into **Staff Engineer** and **AI Architect** roles.
+I am currently transitioning into **AI/ML Manager** and **AI Architect** roles.
 My focus is on mastering **Agentic Design Patterns** and ensuring that AI integration remains secure, performant, and truly "intelligent" at the enterprise level.

 ---